TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

 categories: obey data validation modelling
 author: kent.safranski
 cover: /assets/images/covers/obey.jpg
 description: Data is what programming is all about.
 Applications would be nothing without that beautiful i/o of data moving between modules, services, and data storage.
-But data is nothing if it's not consistant.
+But data is nothing if it's not consistent.
 comments: true
 disqus: true
 ---

 Data is what programming is all about.
 Applications would be nothing without that beautiful i/o of data moving between modules, services, and data storage.
-But data is nothing if it's not consistant.
+But data is nothing if it's not consistent.

 **[Obey](https://github.com/TechnologyAdvice/obey) was developed specifically to address, and provide solutions for, data modelling and validation for modern web applications developed in JavaScript.**